ReaperJolly/ReaperJolly/README.md

 We can discuss everything from cs to sports to even politics :grin: but only while cooking and drinking good beer. :wink:

-Feel free to contact me
+Feel free to contact me via email: kukolj.dragan@gmail.com

 Open for any suggestions and ready to learn and update current progress.